technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate.md

 11. Select the **Run flow** button (anywhere in the blue area), and the Update Business Partner from Power BI flow will be triggered.

 12. Return to the Power Automate Update Business Partner from Power BI flow screen (left open in Task 1).
 The history displays the status of the run as succeeded.
-Optionally, drill into the the Date link beneath the Start header to view the run details.
+Optionally, drill into the Date link beneath the Start header to view the run details.

     ![The Power Automate screen indicates a flow run succeeded.](media/pa_flow_succeeded.png "Power Automate run succeeded")